AmyB173/aimfor9-mathsGCSE/testing.md

 These were found during validation - see validation section for full details of fix.

 ## Manual Testing

+During the development process, I continuously manually tested small elements of the site to check functionality and remove bugs.

-I plan to do mostly manual testing except for lighthouse and validation which are automated processes.
+I plan to do mostly manual testing for the functionality except for lighthouse and validation and WAVE accessibility testing which are automated processes.
+Automating things like performance testing and accessibility testing is preferred as manual testing would be laborious and impractical.

 ### Content Testing

 <details>